sopherrmann/SoDaMap/xml-server/README.md

 returns a list of annotatable entities
 1. ``/annotation/<entity_type>/<entity_id>`` [POST]:
 adds a given annotation to the specified entity
+1. ``/mapped_sessions/new`` [POST]:
+creates a new *mapped session* in the database.
+This is used for logging.
+A log session is also stored as mapped session.

 **to be implemented**
 1. ``/logs`` [POST]: